So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 - Start by creating an email list or closed Facebook Group for your team.
 Recruit members by asking in online groups and emailing your subscribers (if you have an email list).

 - Engage your launch team members by sharing your progress.
-I send approximately five emails spread over a two- or three-week period.
+I send around five emails spread over a two- or three-week period.

 - Not everyone follows through and leaves a review of your book.
 This is normal; people get busy or they forget.
 I suggest you recruit at least 40 launch team members.
 This should be sufficient to attract between 10 and 20 reviews when your book launches.